ladamsperez/django--music/README.md

 ## Getting up and running

-To get this code locally, *fork* this repository to your GitHub account using the `fork` button.
+To get this code locally,
+- *fork* this repository to your GitHub account using the `fork` button
+- copy the url for your personal fork of the repo
+- in your terminal, in the directory where your assignments are, type `git clone <copied url>`

 In your project directory, get a new Django project set up.
 Don't forget the `.` at the end of the command to `startproject`!